kimotho-njoki/shoppinglist-react/README.md

 A react application that consumes a shoppinglist api enabling a user to
 * Register and create an account
 * Login into that account
+* Lost your password?
+No worries.
+You can password reset
-* Create, Update and Delete a shopping list
+* Create, Update and Delete a shoppinglist
 * Create, Update and Delete shopping items
 * Easily search for a shopping list or item
 * Work with paginated shopping lists and items